-A word of caution, when using teeth whitening solutions that place the whitening gel (which in most cases contains Peroxide) in a tray (such as the Rembrandt, GLO Science or AuraGlow) be careful to only place enough gel to cover the teeth (keep the gel away from the gums – and wipe of any excess gel with a cotton bud) and only apply the product for the recommended period of time.
+A word of caution, when using teeth whitening solutions that place the whitening gel (which in most cases contains Peroxide) in a tray (such as the Rembrandt, GLO Science or AuraGlow).
+Be careful to only place enough gel to cover the teeth (keep the gel away from the gums – and wipe off any excess gel with a cotton bud) and only apply the product for the recommended period of time.

 In the quest to achieve great results it is tempting to overapply the gel and to keep the guard in place for extended periods of time.
 Doing so, however, increases the risk of gum damage which, although temporary, is quite uncomfortable – trust us we know!

 Tip – a great idea to further reduce the risk of sore gums is to apply a small amount of petroleum jelly (Vaseline) onto your gums before you insert the trays!

 If you do end up with some mild irritation then rinse with warm salt water, and try applying a small drop of Vitamin E oil to the affected area.

 Let’s polish up that smile, and review the top 7 best at home teeth whitening kits you can put in the bathroom!